 RPM Business Rules for DR MODs in Section 4 of this manual apply to the FRR Alternative.

 Effective 2015/2016 Delivery Year, DR MODs are no longer submitted by participants.
 A DR Mod submitted by PJM based on FRR Entity’s approved DR Sell Offer Plan must be in a “Provisionally Approved” or “Approved” status in order for the DR MOD to be considered in a party’s Demand Resource Position and in the calculation of Available ICAP to commit to the FRR Capacity Plan.
-After the Delivery Year demand resource registration process begins in DR Hub system, the Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to the DR Resource in the DR Hub system.
+After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to the DR Resource in the DR Hub system in accordance with Section 4.3.4 and 4.7.2 of this manual.

 11.4.9 Energy Efficiency Resources